-Clickthrough rate influences organic rankings Click To TweetThere has been a debate among SEO pros over the past year or two about the importance of clickthrough rate (CTR) as a factor in organic rankings.
-In this SEO case study, you will see the results for two auto parts clients and the positive impact organic CTR has on SEO keyword rankings.
+A good clickthrough rate can improve your organic ranking for #SEO Click To TweetThere has been a debate among SEO pros over the past year or two about the importance of clickthrough rate (CTR) as a factor in organic rankings.
+In this SEO case study, you will see the results for two auto parts clients and the positive impact organic CTR has on keyword rankings.

 Our auto parts SEO case study testing CTR

 We originally became interested in using organic CTR to improve client rankings in early 2016, referring to studies cited by search gurus like Larry Kim and Rand Fishkin, and Larry’s post on Moz or on the WordStream site.
 (By the way, be sure to check on Larry’s latest venture at MobileMonkey.com.)